capactio/website/blog/2021-12-13-maintainers-interview.md

 **Mateusz:** In the past, I worked on similar projects that aimed to unify our developer tooling.
 In my opinion, it is something that awaits us in the future.
 It’s definitely worth being a part of it.

 My journey with IT actually started thanks to my brother.
-The first program that I wrote was on Commodore 64 when I was about 10 years old.
+He was really into technology, so besides playing games with me, he started to teach me how it all worked and gave me programming challenges.
+There was a big age difference between us (10 years), so the first program that I wrote was on Commodore 64 when I was about 8 years old.
 Since then, I have been involved in technology.
 From the beginning, I felt love for backends, but tolerated frontend 😁 During my studies, I got interested in the cloud.
 As a result, I started an internship, where from Java I switched to Go.
 Now it’s been 5.5 years that I’ve been connected with the cloud-native world and I certainly don’t regret that.

 **Paweł:** My adventure with computer science also started pretty early.
 When I got my first PC, I was 8 years old.
 Initially, I played games on it, but after a while, I was interested in doing more than that.
 When I was in primary school, I started to write some basic applications in Delphi and created my first HTML website.
 Obviously, the websites followed the trends at that time—they were loaded with GIFs and tons of text scrolling in different directions (remember the “MARQUEE” HTML tag?).